-- 1. The knowledge of kinematic links, its classification and applications in different planar mechanisms and machines, and ability to determine kinematic quantities in different planar mechanisms. - 2.
-The knowledge of different types of mechanisms consisting of lower pairs, and kinematic synthesis of slider crank mechanism and four bar mechanism. - 3.
-The knowledge of gear tooth profiles, terminology, law of gearing and calculation of minimum number of teeth to avoid interference and study different types of gear trains for power transmission - 4.
-The knowledge of different types of cams and followers motions, cam profile generation techniques for different types of follower motion, and analytical methods of cam design
+1. To understand the kinematics of links, its classification and applications in different planar mechanisms and machines, and ability to determine kinematic quantities of links in different planar mechanisms.

+- 2. To study the mechanisms consisting of lower pairs, and to be able to synthesize of slider crank mechanism and four bar mechanisms. - 3.
+To understand the gear tooth profiles, law of gearing and different types of gear trains for power transmission - 4.
+To understand different types of cams and followers motions, cam profile generation techniques

-Links-types, Kinematics pairs-classification, Constraints-types, Degrees of freedom of planar mechanisms, Grubler's equation, linkage mechanisms, inversions of four bar chain, slider crank chain and double slider crank chain
+Links-types, Kinematics pairs-classification, Constraints-types, Degrees of freedom of planar mechanisms, Mobility-Grashof's law, Grubler's equation, linkage mechanisms, kinematic inversions of four bar chain, slider crank chain and double slider crank chain, limit position, mechanical advantage, transmission angle

-Velocity in Mechanisms
+Velocity in Planar Mechanisms